 Functional strength training is a proven way to slow down the effects of age-related muscle atrophy and decrease your risk for injury.
 Try doing several of the exercises noted above to work the important stabilizer muscles in your core/deep abdominals, shoulders, and hips.

-As you add more functional exercises to your workout, you should see improvements in your ability to perform your everyday activities and, thus, in your quality of life.
-That's quite a return on a very small time investment.
+By adding just 2-3 days of functional strength exercises a week, you should see improvements in your ability to perform your everyday activities and maybe even fat loss!
+That’s quite a return on a very small time investment.